-We also face competition from companies that are developing remote interventional techniques.
-We are aware of three companies that have commercialized endovascular catheter navigation systems which have been cleared by the FDA for mapping and/or ablation procedures.
-In addition, we are aware of two companies with an electromagnetic catheter navigation system that have received CE Mark approval in Europe.
-However, each of these companies has limited or no commercial activities.
+We also face competition from companies that are developing robotic technologies for electrophysiology and non-electrophysiology interventional procedures.
+We are aware of three companies that commercialized endovascular catheter navigation systems which have been cleared by the FDA for electrophysiology procedures as well as two companies with electromagnetic catheter navigation systems that received CE Mark approval in Europe.
+None of these companies seem to be active with any current commercial activities.
+Outside of electrophysiology, there are at least two companies that have commercialized robotic systems for guidewire manipulation and can be viewed as potential competitors as we look to address additional clinical applications.